Learn More About Our Team

 Eleanor Lipat-Chesler, Program Assistant

 Eleanor Lipat-Chesler is an educational administrator with prior experience including Columbia University and USC Rossier School of Education.
 She loves to draw upon her broad background in corporate and academic research to facilitate collaboration among diverse stakeholders toward shared understandings.
-She is currently the PTA Vice President for Diversity, Equity, and Inclusion at El Rincon Elementary School.
+She has served as the PTA Vice President for DEI at El Rincon Elementary School.
 In June 2022, Eleanor traveled to Maryland to accept a National PTA Diversity and Inclusion Award on behalf of El Rincon, inspiring her to invest even more of her energy into the students, staff, and families of CCUSD.
 She is thrilled to have the opportunity to provide direct administrative support for CCEF programs, the impact of which she has witnessed firsthand through her own two children in the district.
-Eleanor received her B.A. in Music and Anthropology from Barnard College and her M.A. in Ethnomusicology from UCLA.
+Eleanor studied Music and Anthropology from Barnard College and Ethnomusicology at UCLA.
 As a Fulbright Fellow, she conducted ethnographic fieldwork in Thailand and Laos among itinerant folk theater troupes.
 She also performs Southern Philippine kulintang music and dance for public audiences and generates cultural arts education content through her organization, Ube Arte.
 She has lived in Culver City since 2011 with her screenwriter husband, Josh.